Jirushi-I/personal-capital-transaction/README.md

 ## Personal Capital Transactions

-For Obsidian, complements the Personal Capital plugin by adding JSONL file rendering to view and edit ledgers.
-Also has optional ledger syncing for my other plugin, Finance Balance Sheet.
+For Obsidian, complements the Personal Capital plugin by adding JSONL file rendering to view and edit ledgers Also has optional ledger syncing for my other plugin, Finance Balance Sheet.

 ### Features

 - Reads transaction lines from `data.json` or JSONL-formatted finance transaction files
 - Renders transactions in a user-friendly table inside Obsidian
-- Can work alongside the Finance Balance Sheet plugin to bridge the gap between printable and data-friendly accounting.
+- Can work alongside the Finance Balance Sheet plugin to bridge the gap between printable and data-friendly accounting
 - Will store cash register/petty income/etc. as its own account

 ### Installation